E-Signature vs Digital Signature: What’s the Difference and Why It Matters

 How Does Digital Signature Work?

 Digital signatures operate on the principle of public-key cryptography, establishing a secure and verifiable link between the signer and the document.
-Here’s how digital signature works:
+Here’s how a digital signature works:

 Benefits of Digital Signatures